ghga-de/milestones-docs/26-dracula-ant/technical_specification.md

 - `user_id`: the internal ID of the user
 - `public_key`: the public key stored in the work package

-The work package access and work order tokens are both signed by the Work Package Service.
+The work order tokens are signed by the Work Package Service.
 A separate key pair (different from the keys used for the internal access tokens) should be created for this purpose.
 The public key must be also communicated to the download/upload controller services so that they can validate the work order token.

 ### Dataset access checks